protobufjs/protobuf.js/README.md

   <a href="https://www.jsdelivr.com/package/npm/protobufjs"><img src="https://img.shields.io/jsdelivr/npm/hm/protobufjs?label=requests&logo=jsdelivr" alt=""></a>
 </p>

-**Protocol Buffers** are a language-neutral, platform-neutral, extensible way of serializing structured data for use in communications protocols, data storage, and more, originally designed at Google ([see](https://protobuf.dev/)).

-**protobuf.js** is a very fast, conformant, and unusually versatile JavaScript implementation of Protocol Buffers for Node.js and browsers.
+**protobuf.js** is a very fast, conformant, and unusually versatile JavaScript implementation of [Protocol Buffers](https://protobuf.dev) for Node.js and browsers.
 It works with `.proto` files out of the box, does not require protoc, and supports runtime reflection as well as specialized code generation with strong TypeScript declarations.

 If protobuf.js is important to your project or organization, or if you depend on it commercially, [consider supporting](https://github.com/sponsors/dcodeIO) its ongoing maintenance.
 Sponsorship helps make bug fixes, releases, LTS/security handling, and user support more sustainable.